 It is important to remember that not all massage techniques are appropriate for dogs; always seek out an experienced practitioner who specializes in canine massage.

-TTouch (or Tellington TTouch) is another method to reduce pet anxiety.
+TTouch (or Tellington TTouch) is another of our recommended dog anxiety solutions that will reduce pet anxiety.

 Developed by Linda Tellington-Jones in the 1970s, this technique combines specific physical touches with bodywork exercises to help improve an animal’s well-being.